 Badlands Fast Facts

-- The highest elevation found in Badlands is 3,340 feet at Red Shirt Table
+Badlands’ slowest point is 2,365 feet near the visitor center.
+The highest point in Badlands is 3,340 feet at Red Shirt Table.

 Where is Badlands National Park?